 Gendered vs. All-Gender Housing

-When students are applying for housing, they will be asked to select from two options regarding housing gender:
+When students apply for housing, they will be asked to select from two options regarding room gender:

-The majority of room on campus is gendered (F, M, N).
+The majority of rooms on campus are gendered (Female, Male, Neutral).
 Selecting this housing option on the application allows you to find roommate matches and choose spaces with students who have selected the same housing gender as you.
 You will not see rooms that are designated for All-Gender Housing.

 This option is for students wanting a room assignment that is not based on gender.
-Selecting All-Gender Housing on the application will allow you to see roommate matches and choose from designated rooms with other students who selected All-Gender Housing, and may have a different housing gender from you.
+Selecting All-Gender Housing on the application shows you only All-Gender roommates and rooms.
+If you select this option, you may live with someone of a different gender than you in your room, your suite, and/or your bathroom.